-Should target benefit pension plans be restricted to unionized environments?
+Should the new plan design be restricted to unionized environments?

-In considering whether to implement TBPs only in unionized work environments, Nova Scotia must consider representation principles and the treatment of accrued DB pensions under the TBP framework.
+In considering whether to recommend implementing TBPs only in unionized work environments, the Commission must consider representation principles and the treatment of accrued DB pensions under the TBP framework.

 Unions can negotiate pension arrangements on behalf of active employees.
 Broadly speaking, union membership is mandatory and union members typically provide input to their union on key bargaining issues.
 The democratic structure of unions means that constituent members are involved in positions and decisions taken by the union.
-In unionized workplaces, TBP members have a voice in the plan's governance, consistent with the guiding principle noted above.
+In unionized workplaces, therefore, TBP plan members would have a voice in the plan's governance, consistent with the guiding principle noted above.